Afrokk/ZipState.rest/README.md

     export DB_USERNAME=<yourUsername>
     export DB_PASSWORD='<yourPassword>'
     ```
-    The `username` and `password` should be the same as the ones you setup in step 3.
+    The `username` and `password` should be the same as ones you setup in step 4.
 After this, run

     ```sh
     flask --app app run